junxit/us-congress-bills-115/metadata.md

 - 2017-03-23 — Passed Senate without amendment by Yea-Nay Vote.
 50 - 48.
 Record Vote Number: 94. (text: CR S1955)
 - 2017-03-23 — Passed/agreed to in Senate: Passed Senate without amendment by Yea-Nay Vote.
 50 - 48.
 Record Vote Number: 94.(text: CR S1955)
 - 2017-03-23 — Received in the House.
+- 2017-03-27 — Rules Committee Resolution H. Res.
+230 Reported to House.
+Rule provides for consideration of S.J.
+Res.
+34 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+- 2017-03-28 — Considered as unfinished business. (consideration: CR H2503-2504)
+- 2017-03-28 — Considered under the provisions of rule H. Res.
+230. (consideration: CR H2489-2501)
+- 2017-03-28 — DEBATE - The House proceeded with one hour of debate on S.J.
+Res.
+34.
+- 2017-03-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-03-28 — On passage Passed by the Yeas and Nays: 215 - 205 (Roll no. 202). (text: CR H2489)
+- 2017-03-28 — POSTPONED PROCEEDINGS - At the conclusion of debate on S.J.Res.
+34, the Chair put the question on passage and by voice vote, announced that the ayes had prevailed.
+Mr. Doyle demanded the yeas and nays and the Chair postponed further proceedings on the question of passage until a time to be announced.
+- 2017-03-28 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 215 - 205 (Roll no. 202).(text: CR H2489)
+- 2017-03-28 — Rule H. Res.
+230 passed House.
+- 2017-03-28 — Rule provides for consideration of S.J.
+Res.
+34 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+- 2017-03-28 — The previous question was ordered pursuant to the rule.
+- 2017-03-30 — Presented to President.
+- 2017-03-30 — Presented to President.
+- 2017-04-03 — Signed by President.
+- 2017-04-03 — Signed by President.